 Current numbers from the local Centers for Disease Control and Prevention (CDC) claim that about 3 million emergency visits, hospitalizations, and deaths occurred in 2014.

-The symptoms for such traumatic head injuries vary based on how severe it is, and a key sign is when someone passes out after a blow.
-Sometimes, people feel dazed for a few minutes, but some can become unresponsive for longer periods (persistent vegetative state or coma).
+The symptoms of such traumatic head injuries vary based on how severe they are, and a key sign is when someone passes out after a blow.
+Sometimes, people feel dazed for a few minutes, but some can become unresponsive for extended periods (persistent vegetative state or coma).

 Symptoms can include:

 Typical diagnosis methods for head injury include: